What Is a Brand Audit? [And When to Conduct One]

 The answers to these questions depend on customer sentiment.

 Brands have some control over how customers perceive them.
-For example, a business can develop its identity, authority, credibility, and other factors, such as price, to influence the consumer’s perception.
+A business can develop its identity and build authority to influence the consumer’s perception.

 But none of this guarantees favorable customer sentiment.
-So, it's vital to explore behavioral analytics to understand your audience and existing customer base.
-You can also conduct social media polls, online surveys, and customer focus groups to understand what influences sentiment.
+That's why it's vital to explore behavioral analytics.
+These insights enable you to understand your audience and existing customer base.

-It goes without saying: the competitive landscape affects everything you do, including your pricing strategy, audience targeting, and marketing initiatives.
+It goes without saying that the competitive landscape affects everything you do.
+This includes your pricing strategy, audience targeting, and marketing initiatives.

-Competitors also set the tone for what a business must do to establish its desired market position.
-For example, if a company would like to be perceived as a premium brand, it must first determine how a premium brand is defined within its industry.
-An analysis of the industry category and competitors (starting with the closest competitors) will enable brand leadership to identify the characteristics necessary to build a premium brand position.
+Competitors set the bar for what a business must do to establish its desired market position.
+If a company wants to be perceived as a premium brand, it must determine how the market defines a premium brand.
+In this case, an audit would include an analysis of the industry category and competitors.
+The audit insights will give the company the information it needs to develop premium brand positioning.

 New Revenue Opportunities

 Every company is looking for ways to grow revenue.
 Sometimes, revenue increases come from new product offerings or target demographics.
-But often, a business can generate more revenue by optimizing existing product lines and services.
+But often, a business increases revenue by optimizing existing product lines and services.

 A brand audit can help companies discover new revenue opportunities.
 Here are a few examples:

 Digital marketing is complex.
 There's an overwhelming amount of information online, and much of it is inaccurate.
-In addition, marketing agencies have varying skill levels, some better than others.
+And marketing agencies have varying skill levels, some are better than others.

 These circumstances create challenges for businesses that want to leverage digital marketing.
-Many aren’t sure how to hold digital marketing professionals accountable or know what results they should expect.
+Many aren’t sure how to hold marketing professionals accountable or know what results to expect.

-A successful brand audit tackles these issues by assessing the critical factors that increase conversion rates.
+A successful brand audit resolves these problems by assessing the critical factors that affect marketing results.

 Some examples are:

 Is your sales team efficient?
 Could they convert more sales with the same effort?
 If so, why?
-And can you do anything to reduce sales expenses while increasing profit per purchase?
+And can you do anything to reduce sales expenses while increasing profit per sale?